YouWeApS/arctic-gems-ui/documentation/source/index.html.md

 # Introduction

-The Arctic Core API is the central API for easy synchronization and distribution of your e-commerce goods to a wide range or e-commerce platforms.
+The Arctic UI API are the available endpoints for building UI applications to view and interact with the Arctic project core.

-This SDK gives you a programmable way to interact with the Core API.
+This SDK gives you a programmable way to interact with the UI API.
 You can also explore the API in a more interactive and direct way via our [Swagger documentation](https://arctic-core.herokuapp.com).

-If you're developing an integration for a webshop and/or ERP system, please contact us for further documentation.

 # Configuration